vercel/modelfusion/docs/concepts/introduction.md

 ### TypeScript-First

 `ai-utils.js` is built with TypeScript at its core, designed to take full advantage of type inference, static typing, and the robust tooling TypeScript offers.
-We've prioritized a functional programming style, using objects sparingly and only when necessary, for cleaner and more maintainable code.
+We are using a mix of functional and object-oriented programming, with a focus on functional composition and immutability.

 ### Full User Control